quantform/docs/source/includes/_reference.md

 # <strong class="section-header">Reference</strong>

-Here you can find a classes that you are going to interact while developing a strategies.
+Here you can find a definition of a unified trading interface that you are going to interact with while developing strategies.

 # Session

 Session is a root object of quantform system.
-Provides an access to unified trading components.
+Provides an access to all unified trading components.

 | Parameters                                      |                                 |
 | ----------------------------------------------- | ------------------------------- |